 This is the easy one.
 If you’re cracking open a word processor, you probably have some idea of why you did it.

 Before you try to beautify the message with clever wordplay, take a minute and jot that reason down on a sticky note or in a separate document.
 It doesn’t need to be fancy.
 Write something like this:

-- Client marketing email to participate in online course.
+- Client marketing email to participate in an online course.

 - Email to team congratulating them on year-end results.